HEnquist/camilladsp/README.md

   All processing is done in chunks of data.
 The `chunksize` is the number of samples each chunk will have per channel.
   It's good if the number is an "easy" number like a power of two, since this speeds up the FFT in the Convolution filter.
-  A good value to start at is 1024.
+  Suggested starting points for different sample rates:
+  - 44.1 or 48 kHz: 1024
+  - 88.2 or 96 kHz: 2048
+  - 176.4 or 192 kHz: 4096

+  The duration in seconds of a chunk is `chunksize/samplerate`, so the suggested values corresponds to about 22 ms per chunk.
+This is a resonable value, and making it shorter can increase the cpu usage and make buffer underruns more likely.

-  If you have long FIR filters you can make this larger to reduce CPU usage.
+  If you have long FIR filters you can reduce CPU usage by making the chunksize larger.
-  Try increasing in factors of two, to 2048, 4096 etc.
+  When increasing, try increasing in factors of two, like 1024 -> 2048 or 4096 -> 8192.
-  The duration in seconds of a chunk is `chunksize/samplerate`, so a value of 1024 at 44.1kHz corresponds to 23 ms per chunk.

 * `queuelimit` (optional, defaults to 4)